 In order to meet the needs of all our staff, we need to understand how many civil servants identify as LGB&TI.
 We can only understand this if everyone records information about their sexual orientation on their departmental HR systems.
 We will aim to use this wider work to support an increase in diversity data recording for sexual orientation to at least 70% across the Civil Service.
 While the numbers who do record information about their sexual orientation are gradually increasing, the level currently stands at only 47%.

 We do need everyone to complete this information – which is kept confidential and is only used for statistical analysis.
-That analysis is important for us in judging how we are progressing against our ambition to be the most inclusive employer in the UK.
+That analysis is important for us in judging how we are progressing against our ambition to be the most inclusive employer in the UK by 2020.

 We already collect data on sexual orientation.
 However, I do recognise that there are a number of sensitivities involved in developing gender identity monitoring systems, and further work is required to ensure that the systems we put in place are sensitive, respectful and proportionate.